andersensam/mnist-neural-network-c/README.md

 Using (mini)batch, we can train the Neural Network with the following syntax:

 ```
-./target/main batch-train <path to labels> <path to images> <learning rate> <use biases> <number of layers> <[neurons in each layer]> <images to train on> <batch size> <epochs> <model name>
+./target/main batch-train <path to labels> <path to images> <learning rate> <lambda> <use biases> <number of layers> <[neurons in each layer]> <images to train on> <batch size> <epochs> <model name>
 ```

 A complete example is listed below:

 ```
-./target/main batch-train data/train-labels-idx1-ubyte data/train-images-idx3-ubyte 0.1 false 3 784 100 10 10000 10 3 small_100_batch.model
+./target/main batch-train data/train-labels-idx1-ubyte data/train-images-idx3-ubyte 0.1 0.0 false 3 784 100 10 10000 10 3 small_100_batch.model
 ```

-In the example above, we use a **learning rate** of 0.1, we do not use any biases (all initialized to 0), we train on 10000 images, with a batch size of 10, and we run through the full dataset 3 times.
+In the example above, we use a **learning rate** of 0.1, we set **labmda** to 0 (no regularization for weight decay) we do not use any biases (all initialized to 0), we train on 10000 images, with a batch size of 10, and we run through the full dataset 3 times.
 We save the result to `small_100_batch.model`.

 Running the above results in:

 ```
-$ ./target/main batch-train data/train-labels-idx1-ubyte data/train-images-idx3-ubyte 0.1 false 3 784 100 10 10000 10 3 small_100_batch.model
+$ ./target/main batch-train data/train-labels-idx1-ubyte data/train-images-idx3-ubyte 0.1 0.0 false 3 784 100 10 10000 10 3 small_100_batch.model

 [2024-09-25 21:03:38]: Starting to load MNIST labels
 [2024-09-25 21:03:38]: Finished loading MNIST labels